wp-plugins/slate-admin-theme/readme.txt

 == Description ==

-Slate provides a clean, simplified design for your WordPress 4.0 Admin area.
+Slate provides a clean, simplified design for your WordPress 4.0+ Admin area.

+You can read more about the theme at [RyanSommers.com](http://ryansommers.com/2014/09/09/slate-a-wordpress-admin-theme/ "Slate: A WordPress Admin Theme")

 Not compatible with any version before 4.0.